buditanrim/buditanrim.github.io/_posts/2020-05-26-bring-calm-to-your-team-minds-while-remote.md

  - "seo/bring-calm-to-your-team.jpg"
 ---

 It was 3 PM and I just need to get through my last meeting.
 I feel nauseous as I jump to other meetings.
 I juggled between Slack channels while having a discussion with my team.
 After the meeting, another question suddenly pops as I wrote it on Slack.
+My head is about to blow up.

-I was overwhelmed and so do my team.
+I was overwhelmed and so does my team.

-I asked myself, "Is it really that much?
-I usually can do this with no problem."
-Then, I realized my mind was too disorganized.
+I asked myself, "Is this too much?
+Or my mind is too disorganized?"

 {% include img-caption.html
 url="/img/post/2020/05/meditation-buditanrim.jpg"